patrickmineault/codebook/zipf.md

+---
+title: "A sample project: Zipf's law"
+exports:
+  - format: tex
+    logo: false
+    template: ../templates/plain_latex_book_chapter
+    output: exports/zipf.tex
+---

 # A sample project: Zipf's law

 Let's look at how we can use the suggested organization in a real project.
 We use the example of calculating Zipf's law for a series of English texts, which was suggested in the book [Research Software Engineering in Python](https://merely-useful.tech/py-rse/), and was released under a CC-BY license.
-[You can see the completed project on Github](https://github.com/patrickmineault/zipf/).
+[You can see the completed project on Github](https://github.com/patrickmineault/zipf/) at `github.com/patrickmineault/zipf`.

 ## What is Zipf's law, anyway?